evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 # Acknowledgments
 {:numbered="false"}

-The authors want to thank Sander Steffann and Jan Zorz for allowing the use of their labs.
-Other to Fernando Gont who indicated a nice IPv6 hosting provider in South America.
+The authors want to thank Sander Steffann and Jan Zorz for allowing the free use of their labs.
+Other thanks to Fernando Gont who indicated a nice IPv6 hosting provider in South America.

 Special thanks as well to professor Benoît Donnet for his support and advices.
 This document would not have existed without his support.